utisam/spark-template-soy/README.md

 # spark-template-soy

-How to use the Google Soy template route for Spark example:
+How to use the Google Closure Templates (Soy) route for Spark example:

 ```java
 public static void main(final String[] args) {